Pharmacy (PHAR)

 PHAR 122.
 CONTINUING PROFESSIONAL DEVELOPMENT I. (1 Credit)

-The first in a series of six courses, students will devise and implement continuing professional development plans through various exercises and experiences.
+The first in a series of courses, students will devise and implement continuing professional development plans through various exercises and experiences.
 Students will document their progress in a portfolio.
 Students will participate in class sessions; co-curricular activities; introductory pharmacy practice experiences (IPPE); and interprofessional education (IPE) activities.
 Class session topics include continuing professional development principles, interprofessional education principles, and professional and personal exploration.
 Co-curricular, IPPE, and IPE experiences will require travel to off-campus locations.
 Primary class session format is lecture with discussion, individual and group activities, and reflection.
 This course is required for all pharmacy students in the first year of the professional program.

 Level: Professional Health Care